 - 1. To start the wizard, click Click here to start calibrating your plate making and press. - 2.
 Select Copy the calibration from another printing condition - 3.
 Click Next, in the lower right corner. - 4.
-Select from which printing condition you wish to copy the parameters from. - a) click Select - b) Select a Printing Condition from the list
+Select from which printing condition you wish to copy the parameters from. - a) click Select - b) Select a Printing Condition from the list c) Click Select

 - By default, you can only select printing conditions using the same application (labels, flexibles, ...).
-To be able to select any printing condition from the list, Click Allow printing conditions with a different application. - It is also possible to select an unfinished printing condition ($\stackrel{\sim}{\sim}$), but only if the configuration step Plate and Press Calibration is completed. - c) Click Select - 5.
-A preview of the selected printing condition parameters are shown: Pixel Boost, Surface Screening, Solid Density, Screening Dot and description are shown. - 6.
+To be able to select any printing condition from the list, Click Allow printing conditions with a different application.

+- 5. A preview of the selected printing condition parameters are shown: Pixel Boost, Surface Screening, Solid Density, Screening Dot and description are shown. - 6.
 You have the opportunity to enter a Description, not mandatory. - 7.
 Set the toggle Copy all hardware settings